powersync-ja/powersync.dart/packages/powersync_sqlcipher/README.md

 _[PowerSync](https://www.powersync.com) is a sync engine for building local-first apps with instantly-responsive UI/UX and simplified state transfer.
 Syncs between SQLite on the client-side and Postgres or MongoDB on the server-side (MySQL coming soon)._

-This package (`powersync_sqlcipher`) is the PowerSync client SDK for Dart/Flutter with encryption enabled using SQLCipher.
+This package (`powersync_sqlcipher`) is the PowerSync client SDK for Flutter with encryption enabled using SQLCipher.

 # Installation